pat1012/Animation-Operation-Sandstorm/README.md

 Let your imagination and creativity fly!
 Due: End of Friday May 13th
 Weight: 15 %
 Maximum points: 37
-Note: The class will screen all the animations and hold a vote on the best animations and games!
-The top ones will receive a substantial bonus in the course.
-Collaboration: None.
-If you discuss this assignment with others you should submit their names along with the assignment material.
-Start working on this assignment early.
-You will not have time to do a satisfactory job at the last minute.

 Write a program that displays an animated scene.
 Your scene should include a combination of hierarchical objects that move around.
 Required elements:
 [4 points] Show at least one two-level hierarchical object (e.g., a human arm)